-2:11.
+Verse 11.
 A Motivating Promise.
 For overcomers at Smyrna, the Lord Jesus promised them that they would "in no way be harmed by the second death."
 The "second death" is explained in Revelation 20:6, 14 and 21:8.
-Simply put, this is the destiny of the lake of fire (hell) for those who have rejected God's offer of salvation in Jesus Christ.
+Simply put, this is the destiny of hell for those who have rejected God's offer of salvation in Jesus Christ.
 These unbelievers will miss out on the resurrection that believers in Christ experience at the time of His return in glory.
 Instead, they will be resurrected after the millennium to appear before God and be judged according to their deeds.
 Revelation 20:14 and 21:8 indicate that they will then be consigned to the lake of fire that burns with fire and brimstone.
 For such ones, their physical death was their first death.
-But their second death in the lake of fire is a more severe death, for it will mean separation from God and eternal torment for all eternity.
-Overcomers in Christ may suffer for their faith-perhaps even be martyred-but even if they experience a "first death" (physically), they can be assured they will never have to experience the "second death" in the lake of fire that many of their persecutors will one day have to face.
+But their second death of the lake of fire is a more severe death, for it will mean separation from God and eternal torment for all eternity.
+Overcomers in Christ may suffer for their faith-perhaps even be martyred-but even if they experience a "first death" (physically), they can be assured they will never have to experience the "second death" of the lake of fire that many of their persecutors will have to.